-“Mentoring Future Faculty of Color: A Brief Conversation with Chris Eng and Melissa Phruksachart” appeared in the May 2014 issue of The Graduate Center Advocate.
-Please note that there is a misprint in the interview: where it says “not inseparable,” I meant to say “not separable.”
-To access the printable, pdf version of this interview and the issue’s editorial: MFFCAdvocateInterviewSpring2014.
+“Mentoring Future Faculty of Color: A Brief Conversation with Chris Eng and Melissa Phruksachart” appeared in the May 2014 issue of The GC Advocate.
+You can access the pdf version of this interview and the issue’s editorial here: MFFCAdvocateInterviewSpring2014.

 In its previous issue, which also inaugurated a new editorial staff, The Advocate began with an open letter to the Graduate Center community for contributions from diverse perspectives.
 “Diversity in the abstract,” they wrote, “as a bureaucratic checkbox is a fiction that must be superseded by diversity as an actual social and political linkage between the academy and society.”
 Indeed.
 This sentiment is shared by many in the Graduate Center student community and the following conversation—between me and two other doctoral students Chris Eng and Melissa Phruksachart—responds to the editors’ call and reiterates the value of a critical consciousness that bridges academic work with social realities.